Florida Friebus

 Florida Friebus (October 10, 1909 – May 27, 1988) was an American writer and actress of stage, film, and television.
 Friebus's best-known roles were Winifred "Winnie" Gillis, the sympathetic mother of Dwayne Hickman's character Dobie Gillis on The Many Loves of Dobie Gillis, and Mrs. Lillian Bakerman on The Bob Newhart Show.

 Early years

-Born in Auburndale, Massachusetts to Theodore Friebus and Beatrice Flagg Mosier, Friebus hailed from an East Coast theatrical family that included her father, a leading stage actor with Boston's Castle Square Players in the early 1900s and a minor silent-film actor, and her maternal grandmother, Georgine Flagg, who scandalized her own family in the late 19th century by venturing onstage as a player with Augustin Daly's stock company in Manhattan.

-Friebus was known to make it clear to curious people that she was named after her mother's favorite aunt — not after the state of Florida.
+Florida Friebus was born in Auburndale, Massachusetts, to Theodore Friebus and Beatrice Flagg Mosier Friebus.
+She was known to make it clear to curious people that she was named after her mother's favorite aunt—not after the state of Florida.
 Her paternal grandmother was named Florida as well.